blade1989/jquery.toc.js/README.md

 #jquery.toc.full.js

-This also has the css in it.
+This has the css in it.
 When added to your site, it will add a `style` tag in the `head` tag.
-Of cource these will also be cleaned up if not needed.
+Of cource these will also be cleaned up, when they are not needed!

 ##Browser support